giannicrivello/salesGPT/README.md

 Perhaps having a single CRM that suites a revenue team's needs leads to a break in either being simple, inexpensive, and effective.

-SalesGPT aims to bridge the gap between different sales tools.
+SalesGPT aims to bridge the gap between different sales tools, using each tool for what its good for.
+This minimizes the need for a rep to use multiple tools.
 SalesGPT will live where we all want to be anyway, slack.
 From slack, SalesGPT will get informaiton from CRM, schedule emails/tasks in outreach tools, update information from email replys, and be able to communicate to delivery teams high level business requirments and get a frame work for getting techinical teams up and running.